 Safety and Security Committee

-Property Committee since many of the actions are related to improving he security and safety of our building/property.
+In 2019 your Session formed a committee to assess and improve the safety and security of members and visitors, as well as to protect our church building and its contents.
+Session considered making Safety & Security part of the Property Committee since many of the actions are related to improving the security and safety of our building/property.
 Improvements in security for people will also require building/property projects.
-However, the additional workload on an already very busy property committee would be too much.
-Session also wanted representation from another committee.
-Safety and Security has four members representing Property as well as members representing Worship, Discipleship, Stewardship, PW and Personnel (Office staff).
+However, the additional workload on an already very busy Property Committee would be too much.
+Session also wanted representation from other committees.
+Safety & Security has four members representing Property as well as members representing Worship, Discipleship, Stewardship, PW and Personnel (Office Staff).
 The members are Betsey Bopp, Denise Haralson, Dave Hykes, Elva Hullihen, John Oskin, Geoff Rach, Bob Smith and Kim Stevenson….please let one of us know if you are interested in joining!

-PLEASE CONTRIBUTE TO THE CAPITAL IMPROVEMENT FUND TO HELP PAY FOR THE NEEDED IMPROVEMENTS IN OUR SAFETY AND SECURITY AND TO PROVIDE FUNDING FOR OTHER MAJOR BUILDING IMPROVEMENTS AND
+PLEASE CONTRIBUTE TO THE CAPITAL IMPROVEMENT FUND TO HELP PAY FOR THE NEEDED IMPROVEMENTS IN OUR SAFETY AND SECURITY AND TO PROVIDE FUNDING FOR OTHER MAJOR BUILDING IMPROVEMENTS AND REPAIRS.